Azure/phippyandfriends/README.md

 The [Children's Guide to Kubernetes](https://azure.microsoft.com/en-us/resources/videos/the-illustrated-children-s-guide-to-kubernetes/) is a simple, gentle answer a father gives his daughter, when she inquisitively asked about Kubernetes.

 We loved the story and the imagery in it and thought the characters from the Illustrated Guide would make for an interesting demo.
 The demo has a few services, each of which represent an individual character in the story, as well as some we added.
-Each service is written in a different language, showing how the AKS cluster can run anything you can bring it.
+Each service is written in a different language, showing how the [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/) cluster can run anything you can bring it.

 ## Prerequisites